Jacob-Steentoft/spt-mumblelink/README.md

 ## How it works

+All players must have the plugin installed to transmit their position.

 ```
 Bob, Alice, and Thomas are all in the same raid and alive:
 ✅<Bob> can hear directions and distance for <Alice> and <Thomas>.